python-can-define-radio/sdr-course/classroom_activities/056-Sample-Rates-7-RealisticData.md

 ## Sending more interesting (and realistic) data

 We've seen how to create a square wave using the Vector Source.
-Now, let's send a more interesting signal.
+Now, let's simulate a more interesting signal.

 Create this flowgraph.
 Name it `repeat_demo_3.grc`.